 =SUMPRODUCT((criteria_range=criteria)*(value>values))+1

-- First, type the following formula in Cell E5:
+- Enter the following formula in cell E5:

 =SUMPRODUCT(($C$5:$C$18=C5)*(D5>$D$5:$D$18))+1

 Using color grading, we tried to differentiate the ranking based on the departments.
-This Excel formula will work like the Rank If formula that you wanted.

-🔎 How Did the Formula Work?
+How Does the Formula Work?

 The SUMPRODUCT takes one or more arrays as an argument, multiplies the corresponding values of all the arrays, and then returns the sum of the products.
-We entered those conditions as a criteria range.
+We enter those conditions as a criteria range.

 =($C$5:$C$18=C5)